radiantearth/stac-spec/overview.md

 recommendations in [this section](best-practices.md#static-and-dynamic-catalogs) of the best practices document, along with how to keep a [dynamic catalog in sync](best-practices.md#static-to-dynamic-best-practices) with a static one.

+### Catalogs vs Collections

 ### Best Practices

 In addition to information about different catalog types, the [best practices document](best-practices.md) has a number of suggestions on how to organize and implement good catalogs.
-The [catalog specification](catalog-spec.md) is designed for maximum flexbility, so none of these are required, but they provide guidance for implementors who want to follow what most of the STAC community is doing.
+The [catalog specification](catalog-spec/catalog-spec.md) is designed for maximum flexbility, so none of these are required, but they provide guidance for implementors who want to follow what most of the STAC community is doing.